Mahit669/quirk/README.md

 ### 2 - Large Scale Data Loss

 All thoughts have been deleted without any hope of recovery.
+Ex: not knowong who they are, not knowing what they have, etc.

 ### 3 - Small Scale Data Loss